loader2

 • Low risk of manipulation: Since Nifty represents a group of stocks, it is harder for unscrupulous traders to manipulate the prices.
 The prices of individual stocks are relatively easier to push up or pull down.

 • Low margins: When you trade Nifty futures, the average margin requirements are lower at 12% to 15%.
-But in case of individual stocks, you may face margins as high as 60%.
+But in the case of individual stocks, you may face margins as high as 60%.

-Risk protection with Nifty futures
+Risk Protection with Nifty Futures

 Say, you have Rs 9 lakh invested in nine different stocks.
 Amid sharp price fluctuations and general market uncertainty, you are worried about the risk to your portfolio.
 But there is a way to mitigate that risk: you could hedge using Nifty futures.